Founder of 66hands

-Application to the University of Cambridge successful – MPhil Education 2019-20 (offer accepted to commence 10/2019).
+Application to the University of Cambridge, St Catharine’s College successful, MPhil Education 2019-20 (offer accepted to commence 10/2019).
 V, 100, China 中国 (on lesbianism).
 YCW interview with Emma Vanbergen, president of BE Education’s worldwide Education Consulting on 素质教育 “education quality” and the consequences of China’s educational inequality.
-Set up an additional blog WhatWouldOliveDo as an outlet for my more humorous writing.

 Joined Young China Watchers (YCW) Global Editorial Team.
 Switched full-time employment in Shanghai to London Family Office 伦敦家庭办公室 working as a private tutor.
 Article published in Week In China on “A day in the life of a 4-year-old; China’s tiger toddlers”.
 YCW interview with Jamie QQ on the D&G scandal and China’s position in the global fashion industry.